A chronology of key events:

 1953 - Britain creates the Central African Federation, made up of Southern Rhodesia (Zimbabwe), Northern Rhodesia (Zambia) and Nyasaland (Malawi).

-1965 - Smith unilaterally declares independence under white minority rule, sparking international outrage and economic sanctions.
+1965 - Ian Smith unilaterally declares independence under white minority rule, sparking international outrage and economic sanctions.

 1972 - Guerrilla war against white rule intensifies, with rivals Zanu and Zapu operating out of Zambia and Mozambique.

 1978 - Smith yields to pressure for negotiated settlement.
-Elections for transitional legislature boycotted by Patriotic Front made up of Zanu and Zapu.
-New government of Zimbabwe Rhodesia, led by Bishop Abel Muzorewa, fails to gain international recognition.
-Civil war continues.
+Zanu and Zapu boycott transitional legislature elections.
+New state of Zimbabwe Rhodesia, led by Bishop Abel Muzorewa, fails to gain international recognition.

-North Korean-trained Fifth Brigade deployed to crush rebellion by pro-Nkomo ex-guerrillas in Midlands and Matabeleland provinces.
-Government forces are accused of killing thousands of civilians over next few years.
+North Korean-trained Fifth Brigade deployed to crush rebellion by Nkomo supporters in Midlands and Matabeleland provinces, and kill thousands of civilians over the next few years.

-1987 - Mugabe, Nkomo merge their parties to form Zanu-PF, ending the violence in southern areas.
+1987 - Mr Mugabe and Joshua Nkomo merge their parties to form Zanu-PF, dominated by Zanu.

-1987 - Mugabe changes constitution, becomes executive president.
+1987 - Mr Mugabe changes constitution, becomes executive president.

-1999 - Economic crisis persists, Zimbabwe's military involvement in DR Congo's civil war becomes increasingly unpopular.
+1999 - Economic crisis worsened by Zimbabwe's unpopular military involvement in DR Congo civil war.

 2000 February - President Mugabe suffers defeat in referendum on draft constitution.

-Squatters seize hundreds of white-owned farms in an ongoing and violent campaign to reclaim what they say was stolen by settlers.
+Squatters seize hundreds of white-owned farms in a violent campaign supported by the government.

-2000 June - Parliamentary elections: Zanu-PF narrowly fights off a challenge from the opposition Movement for Democratic Change (MDC) led by Morgan Tsvangirai, but loses its power to change the constitution.
+2000 June - Zanu-PF narrowly fights off a challenge from the opposition MDC led by Morgan Tsvangirai at parliamentary elections, but loses its power to change the constitution.

 2002 February - Parliament passes a law limiting media freedom.
 The European Union imposes sanctions on Zimbabwe and pulls out its election observers after the EU team leader is expelled.

-2002 March - Mugabe re-elected in presidential elections condemned as seriously flawed by the opposition and foreign observers.
-Commonwealth suspends Zimbabwe from its councils for a year after concluding that elections were marred by high levels of violence.Food shortages
+2002 March - President Mugabe re-elected in elections condemned as seriously flawed by the opposition and foreign observers.
+Commonwealth suspends Zimbabwe for a year.

 2002 April - State of disaster declared as worsening food shortages threaten famine.

-2003 December - Zimbabwe pulls out of Commonwealth after organisation decides to extend suspension of country indefinitely.
+2003 December - Zimbabwe pulls out of Commonwealth after the organisation decides to extend suspension of the country indefinitely.

 2005 May-July - Tens of thousands of shanty dwellings and illegal street stalls are destroyed as part of a "clean-up" programme.
 The UN estimates that the drive has left about 700,000 people homeless.